Alii2121/Jenkins/jenkins_Final_task/README.md

 - The Pipeline Script is included inside this repo
 - Install Terraform Plugin
+- Make sure you include installation of Terraform inside the Dockerfile of Container or inside the script
 - Automate the Process of creating infrastructure
 - This pipeline destroys the infrastructure after successful build ***to avoid costs***